-- All walls and trash enclosures shall have a decorative wall surface and a decorative cap that are consistent with the overall architecture of the project. - 31.
-The use of rolled concrete on any exterior walls or trash enclosures is specifically prohibited. - Applicant / Developer shall construct a trash enclosure in location per the approved Site Plan.
-The trash enclosure shall be subject to the following: - Enclosure shall be constructed of masonry block or concrete on a concrete pad.
+- 22. The site shall remain undisturbed until the applicant /developer is issued a grading permit. - 23.
+The applicant/developer/proprietor shall control odors within the building. - 24.
+Should odors emanate from the building or project site in the future, the applicant/developer/proprietor shall submit revised plans and equipment specifications to the planning department for review and approval. - 25.
+The applicant/developer shall implement all mitigation measures outlined in the Mitigated Negative Declaration. - 26.
+Wheel stops within the parking lot are prohibited unless required for ADA compliance. - 27.
+All walls and trash enclosures shall have a decorative wall surface and a decorative cap that are consistent with the overall architecture of the project. - 28.
+The use of rolled concrete on any exterior walls or trash enclosures is specifically prohibited. - 29.
+Applicant / Developer shall construct a trash enclosure in location per the approved Site Plan.
+The trash enclosure shall be subject to the following: - a.
+Enclosure shall be constructed of masonry block or concrete on a concrete pad.
 Gravel, compacted soil, or asphalt are not permitted for pad. - b.
 Two metal gates or similar material painted to match the building and positioned to swing clear of the enclosure's front width. - c.
 Gate pins shall be installed to hold gates open for integrity and safety - d.
 The enclosure shall be designed to allow walk in access without having to open the service gate. - e.
 A stress concrete apron shall extend a maximum of 13 feet from the trash enclosure pad the width of the enclosure opening to prevent damage to the asphalt paving caused by receptacle impact. - f.
-The trash enclosure base shall be 6-inches of concrete over 2-inches aggregated base rock or the builder shall provide evidence that construction are engineered to withstand up to 20,000 lbs of direct force from a single truck axle. - g.
+The trash enclosure base shall be 6-inches of concrete over 2inches aggregated base rock or the builder shall provide evidence that construction are engineered to withstand up to 20,000 lbs of direct force from a single truck axle. - g.
 The trash enclosure shall have a trellis above the gates and enclosure to prevent unauthorized trash dumping into the bins.
-Said trellis shall be made of steel and painted to match the building trim colors to accentuate the enclosure. - h.
+Said trellis shall be made of steel and painted to match the building trim colors to accentuate the enclosure.

+- h.
 Each trash enclosure shall be properly maintained. - i.
-The walls of the trash enclosure shall have a decorative cap. - Outdoor storage of equipment and/or merchandise must satisfy all screening requirements of Sections 17.16.320 of the Desert Hot Springs Municipal Code. - 34.
-Outdoor sales are prohibited unless the applicant has a Temporary Use Permit approved subject to the provisions of Section 17.136 of the Desert Hot Springs Municipal Code. - 35.
+The walls of the trash enclosure shall have a decorative cap. - 30.
+Outdoor storage of equipment and/or merchandise must satisfy all screening requirements of Sections 17.16.320 of the Desert Hot Springs Municipal Code. - 31.
+Outdoor sales are prohibited unless the applicant has a Temporary Use Permit approved subject to the provisions of Section 17.136 of the Desert Hot Springs Municipal Code. - 32.
 All drain pipes shall be interior to the building.
-Exposed drain pipes are specifically prohibited. - 36.
+Exposed drain pipes are specifically prohibited. - 33.
 All drain terminations shall be from the Watts Drainage Product RD-940 or a product of equal value.

-- 37. All breaker boxes, fire sprinkler risers, and utility conduits shall be interior to the building. - 38.
-All Vapor Collection Systems at Service Stations shall be screened from public view. - All new commercial development shall comply with Mission Springs Water District's Water Efficient Landscaping Guidelines (guidelines are available at www.mswd.org).
-This policy requires outdoor water conservation practices within MSWD's service area, specifically: (1) the creation of landscape plans featuring the use of California native desert friendly plants; and (2) the preparation of irrigation plans detailing water irrigation technology systems (e.g., efficient drip irrigation, evapotranspiration irrigation controllers, etc.) appropriate to an arid desert climate.
+- 34. All breaker boxes, fire sprinkler risers, and utility conduits shall be interior to the building. - 35.
+All Vapor Collection Systems at Service Stations shall be screened from public view. - 36.
+All new commercial development shall comply with Mission Springs Water District's Water Efficient Landscaping Guidelines (guidelines are This policy requires outdoor water available at www.mswd.org). conservation practices within MSWD's service area, specifically: (1) the creation of landscape plans featuring the use of California native desert friendly plants; and (2) the preparation of irrigation plans detailing water irrigation technology systems efficient (e.q., drip irrigation. evapotranspiration irrigation controllers, etc.) appropriate to an arid desert climate.